iclr-blogposts/2023/_posts/2022-12-01-facial-poisoning.md

 For clarity, before we arrive at the individual conclusions, we look at the setup used by the authors to carry out their experiments.

-The authors evaluate three distinct poisoning attacks: **Fawkes v0.3**, **Fawkes v1.0**, and a separate attack published in January 2021 called **LowKey**.
+The authors evaluate three distinct poisoning attacks: **Fawkes v0.3**, **Fawkes v1.0**<d-cite key="shan2020fawkes"></d-cite>, and a separate attack published at ICLR 2021 called **LowKey**<d-cite key="cherepanova2021lowkey"></d-cite>.
 All of these function on the same underlying principle of data poisoning.
 Their goal is to force the facial recognition model to associate an image with spurious features absent in unperturbed images.

-The experiments are performed with the _FaceScrub_ dataset, which contains over 50,000 pictures of 530 celebrities.
+The experiments are performed with the _FaceScrub_ dataset<d-cite key="ng2014data"></d-cite>, which contains over 50,000 pictures of 530 celebrities.
 A sample run of an experimental procedure can be described as follows:
 A user, in this case, one of the celebrities in the _FaceScrub_ dataset, perturbs all of their images with _Fawkes_ or _LowKey_ in their strongest settings.
 These images then end up as the training data used by the model trainer.
 The model trainer uses the standard approach for training their facial recognition system by employing a pre-trained feature extractor to convert pictures into embeddings.
 Given a test image, the model tries to find a training example that minimizes the distance between them in the embedding space and returns the identity associated with the training example.

-The authors use various models as feature extractors from _FaceNet_ to OpenAI's _CLIP_.
+The authors use various models as feature extractors from _FaceNet_<d-cite key="schroff2015facenet"></d-cite> to OpenAI's _CLIP_<d-cite key="radford2021learning"></d-cite>.
 This is an important step that helps quantify the effectiveness of the **oblivious defense** strategy.
 ***

 #### Adaptive defenses break facial poisoning attacks